smazzin/elevateheating/content/furnace-repair-and-maintenance.md

 ---
-title: Furnace Repair & Maintenance | Beaverton, OR | Elevate Heating & Cooling, LLC
+title: "Furnace Repair & Maintenance | Beaverton, OR | Elevate Heating & Cooling, LLC"
+pagetitle: "Furnace Repair & Maintenance"
+image: /img/about-jumbotron.jpg
 description: Furnace not working or need furnace repair?
 We can help.
 Call Elevate Heating & Cooling now to schedule an appointment.
-date: 2018-12-30T09:54:06-08:00
-draft: false
-layout: single-alt
 ---

 # Keep Your Furnace in Working Order